Daniel-J-S/Student-Facing-Website-PWA/src/page-content/course-details.md

 <br>

-*Also, be sure to checkout the video below for more detail*
+*Also, be sure to checkout the video below for more details*

 <br>
 <br>